 - Grapeseed oil

 Did you make this recipe?
 Please rate it and leave a comment below because I love hearing from you!
 You can also tag @anediblemosaic on social media.
 To stay up-to-date FOLLOW ME on Instagram, Twitter, and Facebook.
 Xoxo, Faith

 - 2 tablespoons apple cider vinegar or red wine vinegar

 - 1/2 tablespoon Dijon mustard

-- 1/2 tablespoon tamari sauce (or soy sauce)
+- 1/2 tablespoon tamari sauce or coconut aminos or soy sauce

 - 1 tablespoon poppy seeds